pivotal-cf/pivotal-ui/CONTRIBUTING.md

 <div class="your-component">Your component goes here</div>
 ```

 #### React components

-If you are adding a new component, please modify the files in
+If you are adding a new React component, please modify the files in
 `src/pivotal-ui-react/alpha`.
-The alpha
-folder is a sandbox for testing new components.
-After we merge in your
-PR, we'll take care of making a new folder and publishing the module for you.

 Write your components and javadocs in `src/pivotal-ui-react/alpha/alpha.js`.
 **Don't create a new file!!!** Write your hologram docs and any css in